mgkid3310/mgkid3310/README.md

 ![](https://profile-summary-mgkid3310s-projects.vercel.app/api/cards/productive-time?username=mgkid3310&theme=nord_bright&utcOffset=9)

 ### Hi there 👋
-- 🏢 Working in BackEnd dev full time for living
+- 🏢 Working as a BackEnd dev for living
 - 🌱 Deep interest in Aerospace Engineering & Computational Physics
 - ⚡ Developing various addons for Arma 3 as a hobby
 - 📫 You can reach me via e-mail: mgkid3310@naver.com or Discord: @orbis2358